Can you reverse gray hair? 4 natural ways to turn back time

 For a short time, Dr. Metchnikoff’s probiotic “theory” — that good bugs could improve health and keep the mind sharp with age — stayed at the forefront.2 But it wasn’t until the mid-1990s that a fervor for all things fermented returned to the scientific community.

-Most of us are aging sooner than we need to be, and it often starts with that first premature gray.
+As we age, important beneficial bacteria like acidophilus and especially Bifidus are almost nonexistent.
 Below, we’ll discuss exactly how to address this pesky problem with natural, healthy-gut remedies that can be used to improve your health and your appearance — essentially turning back time.

 The top gray hair ‘fixes’: 4 natural remedies to try